ValleyBell/MidiConverters/README.md

 I made this tool to get MIDIs of songs from Arcus Odyssey (because its MT-32 soundtrack is awesome).
 I disassembled AO's sound driver during the development of this tool.

 Wolfteam MIDIs are often stored in larger archives that have a .MID or .MDI extension.
 The files begin with "MF".
 The format seems to have Little Endian and Big Endian variants.
-Right now the tool works only with he Big Endian variant used by Wolfteam games on the X68000.
+Right now the tool works only with the Big Endian variant used by Wolfteam games on the X68000.

 ## yong2mid
 This tool converts songs from Yong Yong games to MIDI.